John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Tantalus/Notes on installing R packages with a non-standard install of GDAL app.md

     [jwallace@nwctantalus ~]$ rpm -q gdal
     gdal-1.11.4-3.el7.x86_64

-To see the location of an app on Linux:
+To see the location of an app

     [jwallace@nwctantalus ~]$ rpm -ql gdal
     /usr/bin/8211createfromxml